-4-219 Vicious dogs.

-4-401 Rabid animals.

-- 4-206 Procedure to obtain licenses.

-- 4-210 When license tax payable; valid.

-- 4-206 Procedure to obtain licenses.

-- 4-207 What license shall consist of; evidence of rabies; duplicate tags.

-- 4-213 Display of receipts; collar and tag to be worn; penalties.

-By Adding:

-- 4-100 Purpose. - 4-213 Dog running at large without a license tag is prohibited. - 4-229 Allowing kennel dogs to stray beyond enclosure is prohibited. - 4-310 Seizure, impoundment, and disposition of animals running at large.

-By Repealing:

-- 4-215 Business license required. - 4-216 Commercial dog breeding; requirements. - 4-217 Violations; penalty. - 4-302 Dogs killing, injuring or chasing livestock or poultry--Impoundment and disposition. - 4-402 Harboring or concealing rabid animals. - 4-403 Inoculation for rabies at animal shelters. - 4-404 Tag showing vaccination required on dogs at large. - 4-405 Applicability of article.
+4-206 Procedure to obtain licenses.
+4-201 When dog license tax is due and payable.
+4-210 When license tax payable; valid.
+4-206 Procedure to obtain licenses.
+4-202 Procedure to obtain license and pay license tax 4-207 What license shall consist of; issuance: form of license. evidence of rabies; duplicate tags.
+4-213 Display of receipts; collar and tag to be worn; penalties.
+By Adding: 4-100 Purpose.
+4-213 Dog running at large without a license tag is prohibited.
+4-229 Allowing kennel dogs to stray beyond enclosure is prohibited.
+4-310 Seizure, impoundment, and disposition of animals running at large.
+By Repealing: 4-215 Business license required.
+4-216 Commercial dog breeding; requirements.
+4-217 Violations; penalty.
+4-302 Dogs killing, injuring or chasing livestock or poultry--Impoundment and disposition.
+4-403 Inoculation for rabies at animal shelters.
+4-404 Tag showing vaccination required on dogs at large.
+4-405 Applicability of article.
 CHAPTER 4.
-ANIMALS AND FOWL

-ARTICLE I. IN GENERAL

-4-100 Definitions.

-The following words as used in this chapter shall have the following meanings:
+ANIMALS AND FOWL ARTICLE I. IN GENERAL 4-100 Definitions.
+The following words as used in this chapter shall have the following meanings: (1) Abandon.

-(1) Abandon.
 The term "abandon" means to desert, forsake, or absolutely give up an animal without having secured another owner or custodian for the animal or by failing to provide the elements of basic care as set forth in Virginia Code § 3.2-6503 for a period of five (5) consecutive days.
 (2) Adequate care or care.
 The term "adequate care" or "care" means the responsible practice of good animal husbandry, handling, production, management, confinement, feeding, watering, protection, shelter, transportation, treatment, and, when necessary, euthanasia, appropriate for the age, species, condition, size and type of the animal and the provision of veterinary care when needed to prevent suffering or impairment of health.
 (3) Adequate exercise.
 The term "adequate exercise" or "exercise" means the opportunity for the animal to move sufficiently to maintain normal muscle tone and mass for the age, species, size, and condition of the animal.

-(4) Adequate feed.
-The term "adequate feed" means access to and the provision of food which is of sufficient quantity and nutritive value to maintain each animal in good health; is accessible to each animal; is prepared so as to permit ease of consumption for the age, species, condition, size and type of each animal; is provided in a clean and sanitary manner; is placed so as to minimize contamination by excrement and pests; and is provided at suitable intervals for the species, age, and condition of the animal, but at least once daily, except as prescribed by a veterinarian or as dictated by naturally occurring states of hibernation or fasting normal for the species.
+of sufficient quantity and nutritive value to maintain each animal in good health; is accessible to each animal; is prepared so as to permit ease of consumption for the age, species, condition, size and type of each animal; is provided in a clean and sanitary manner; is placed so as to minimize contamination by excrement and pests; and is provided at suitable intervals for the species, age, and condition of the animal, but at least once daily, except as prescribed by a veterinarian or as dictated by naturally occurring states of hibernation or fasting normal for the species.